 Investment

-Fee includes all programming and costs associated with the 5-day trip (ceremonies, food, transportation, accommodations)… all in an intimate group of 6-10 girls and non-binary youth.
+Fee includes all programming and costs associated with the 5-day trip (ceremonies, food, transportation, accommodations)… all in an intimate group of 6-8 girls and gender-diverse youth.
+Camping equipment is not provided but certain items can be borrowed.

-A $400 deposit secures your spot, then various payment options are available.
-Bursaries are available.
+A $500 non-refundable deposit secures your spot, then various payment options are available.

 This once-in-a-lifetime experience is a great opportunity for extended family to support your child.
 We also encourage participants to fundraise.
 They can do it together once they meet and we can provide suggestions!